JerilynFranz/python-env-bootstrap/README.rst

 1. That may not work at all depending on a user's already existing environment.
 Depending on their system, the version of Python installed, the version of pip on their system, pre-existing and possibly conflicting module requirements, it can easily fail.
 It is simple, but not very robust in the face of the diversity of systems that developers use.
-It can easily become a case of 'well, it works on *my* system...'
+It can easily become a case of 'well, it works on *my* system...'.
+While it *sounds* simple, in practice it can be much less so.
 2. If it **DOES** work, it may mess up their existing local user or even system environment so that things other than your project now have problems.
 3. It is simply cleaner to not 'dirty up' a developer's environment with every package from every project they've worked on ever used.
-It tries to be a 'good neighbor' by not installing things at all if they already meet the requirements and installing them into a virtual environment if they do need stuff installed.
+It tries to be a 'good neighbor' by not installing things at all if they already meet the requirements and automatically installing stuff into a virtual environment if they do need stuff installed.